osher-steel/Stratego_Networked_GUI/README.md

 How to Play:

--Server needs to be executed first and the player can start setting up his starting setup while waiting for client to connect.
+-Server needs to be executed first and the player can start setting up his pieces while waiting for client to connect.

 -Client is then excuted by the second player and can start setting up his starting setup.